libresh/applications/README.md

 What is an application for IndieHosters?
 It is a repo that must contain the following:
  - `docker-compose.yml`
+ - an optionnal `scripts` folder with:
+  - an `install` script
- - `BACKUP` script to backup databases (or an emtpy bash script if no backups are needed)
+  - a `pre-backup` script to do databases dump for instance

 ## Docker-compose